Article

 Pregnancy disability leave

-Under federal law, Texas employers must provide reasonable accommodations for pregnancy-related conditions.
+Under federal and state law, Texas employers must provide reasonable accommodations for disability and pregnancy-related conditions.
 This may include modifications to work duties, additional breaks, or temporary reassignment, ensuring that expecting and new mothers have job protection.

 Paid sick leave